Isabelle Friedrich McTwigan

 I liked the idea of paintings where viewers have to understand scale.
 The awkwardness of a hand within something larger constantly pushes you out of the illusion.

-And the lemons—are those also a work?
+And the lemons next to the mirrors—are those also a work?
+They also have such recognizable scale.

-The glazing was really fun—pre-glaze, oxidizers, all of it.
-I love them.
 I don’t know what they’re going to be yet, which is probably why they’re still here.
 I haven’t figured out how to part with them.

 ABOUT ISABELLE FRIEDRICH MCTWIGAN